generalStepes/Raspberry-eink-spotify-alarm/README.md

 *	Free OpenWeatherMap Account <br />
 *	All python libraries specified in the main file (note that epd library has to be configured separately) <br />
 *	Mopidy and Mopidy Alarm Clock plugin configured and working, make sure your Spotify account and audio work <br />

+Sound system <br />
+Apart from the Raspberry itself, it is necessary to get some other things in order to get the sound working.<br />
+In my case that meant: <br />
+*	USB hub + Wifi dongle as Raspberry Pi Zero doesn’t have wifi <br />
+*	DAC (originally, I intended to use a cheap 1 USD USB sound card as dac but I had issues with noise) <br />
+*	Amplifier – I’m using a cheap 2x3 W stereo amp based on pam8403 chip, powered on 3,3 V <br />
+*	Speakers – two 9 x 5 cm speakers <br />

+* Ground loop isolator – after putting all the stuff together I encountered some serious issues with noise – I could hear the power supply, wifi dongle and CPU in speakers.
+After eliminating other potential causes, only the amp and its poor electric design was left.
+As I didn’t want to get another one, I bought a ground loop isolator (specifically Audac TR-2070), which solved most of the noise issues.
+The rest got solved by powering the amp on 3,3 V instead of 5 V (powered directly from RPI GPIO pins). <br />

 ## How does it work <br />
 The whole thing is divided into two parts: the day version and night version.
 The “Day” version displays clock, current date, day of week and weather information.
 The “night” version displays information about Spotify alarm. <br />